Log canonical $3$-fold complements: Lifting complements from curves

 Now, we may assume that the generic fiber of $X\rightarrow Z_0$ is a smooth projective surface with $K_{X_\eta} \sim_\qq 0$.
-Thus, by~\cite[Theorem 4.5]{FM00}, we know that $q$ and the Weil index of $\bM T.$ only depend on the index of $K_{X_\eta}$ and the second Betti number of the index one cover of $X_{\eta}$.
-Observe that by generic smoothness, and invariance of plurigenera, the index of the generic fibers equals the index of a general fiber.
-On the other hand, since this morphism is topologically trivial over a non-empty open subset (see, e.g.~\cite[Corollarie 5.12.7]{Ver76}), we conclude that the Betti number of the index one cover of $X_{\eta}$ coincides with the Betti number of the index one cover of the general fiber.
-Thus, by the classification of smooth surfaces with $\qq$-trivial canonical divisor over an algebraically closed field of characteristic zero, we know that both the index of the canonical divisor and the second Betti number of the index one cover can take finitely many possible values.
-Hence, the natural number $q$ and the Weil index of $\bM T.$ can take finitely many possible values as well.
-Thus, we conclude the claim in this case.
+Thus, by~\cite{FM00}*{Theorem 4.5}, we know that $q$ and the Weil index of $\bM T.$ only depend on the index of $K_{X_\eta}$ and the second Betti number of the index one cover of $X_{\eta}$.
+Observe that, by generic smoothness and invariance of plurigenera, the index of the generic fiber is equal to the index of a general fiber.
+On the other hand, since this morphism is topologically trivial over a non-empty open subset (see, e.g.~\cite{Ver76}*{Corollarie 5.12.7}), we conclude that the Betti numbers of the index one cover of $X_{\eta}$ coincide with the Betti numbers of the index one cover of a general fiber.
+Thus, by the classification of smooth surfaces with $\qq$-trivial canonical divisor over an algebraically closed field of characteristic zero, we know that both the index of the canonical divisor and the second Betti number of the index one cover can only take finitely many possible values.
+In particular, the natural number $q$ and the Weil index of $\bM T.$ can take finitely many possible values as well.
+Hence, the Cartier index of $K_T+\{t\}+\bM T.$ only depends on $\mathcal{R}$.
+By the linear equivalence~\eqref{s6:can-bun}, we conclude that the Cartier index of $K_Z+B_Z$ only depends on $\mathcal{R}$.

 \textbf{Case 2.2.b:} The MMP terminates with a good minimal model mapping to a surface.
 This case also follows from Proposition~\ref{prop:lifting-complements-surfaces}.
-We give a short argument which works independently in this case.

-Assume that $K_Z$ is semi-ample over $T$ and the defined morphism $Z\rightarrow Z_1$ has $\dim Z_1=2$.
-In this case the claim follows by applying Theorem~\ref{effective cbf} twice.